Joe Mullaney (actor)

+In 1985, he appeared in a starring role as Ronnie in the comedy film Restless Natives, directed by Michael Hoffman.

 He is also known for his appearances in television shows during the 1980s, including Taggart, Take The High Road and Play for Today.
 His last credited acting appearance was in an episode of Doctor Finlay (1994).
 He currently works as a role play actor for medical students.